Student Housing Information

 Housing Fees and Responsibilities

-Once a student signs the Facilities Use Agreement, the student is bound by that agreement unless s/he withdraws, transfers or takes an approved leave of absence from the College.
+Once a student signs the Facility Use Agreement, the student is bound by that agreement unless there is a withdrawal/transfer or an approved leave of absence from the College.

-If a student selects a room during Room Drawand then decides to move off campus, the student must notify the offices of Residence Life & Housing and the Bursar in writing prior to May 31st.
-The student will be released from the Facilities Use Agreement with a $500 penalty assessed to their account.
-After May 31st students will incur a $500 penalty and may remain responsible for the full cost of the housing agreement.
+Students who attend an off campus information session and are approved to live off campus, should not attend Room Selection.
+If a junior or senior class level student selects a room during Room Selection and then decides to move off campus, the student must notify the Office of Residence Life & Housing in writing prior to May 31st.
+Upon review of the request, the student may be released from the Facility Use Agreement with a $1,000.00 penalty assessed to their account by this date.
+After May 31st a student will remain responsible for the full cost of on campus housing.

 Students remain responsible for paying room costs if they decide to move off campus after having resided in a residence hall for all or part of the fall or spring term.

 A spring semester room fee may be levied, if a student takes a leave of absence or withdraws from the College for the spring semester without timely notification.
-Please refer to the Bursar’s Office for specific refund schedules.
+Please refer to the Student Accounts Office for specific refund schedules.

 Students’ possessions are not insured under any College insurance policy.
 The College does not accept responsibility for any thefts or losses from students’ rooms or anywhere else on campus at any time, either during semesters or breaks.
 This applies to damages from water, steam, soot, smoke, fire, or other destruction.
 Students who wish to have property insurance should make individual arrangements through a homeowner or renter policy or purchase an insurance policy written expressly for college students living in residence halls.

 Information about this type of insurance is available at the Office of Residence Life & Housing.
-Students should record serial or model numbers of items such as stereo equipment, bicycles, computers, and musical instruments.
+Students should record serial or model numbers of items such as cell phones; laptops; stereo equipment, other electronics, bicycles and musical instruments.
 Reports of stolen property should be filed promptly with the Office of Safety and Security, and the student should keep a copy of this report to be submitted to an insurance company with a claim.

 There is no on-campus storage.
 Storing items (inclusive of shoes and bicycles) in hallways or stairwells constitutes a fire hazard and will result in a fine.
-Contact the Office of Residence Life & Housing if you require assistance obtaining information about storage facilities off campus.
-A list of local companies can be found on the office’s website.
+A list of local storage companies can be found on the Office of Residence Life & Housing website at www.bard.edu/reslife.

-The College reserves the right to enter and inspect any room when, at the discretion of a staff member, it is deemed necessary for security, safety,, maintenance repairs or policy enforcement.
+The College reserves the right to enter and inspect any room when, at the discretion of a staff member, it is deemed necessary for security, safety, maintenance repairs, or policy enforcement.
 This specifically includes the right to inspect rooms to confirm compliance with College policy and room use, recover College property (such as residence hall furniture), preservation of clean and sanitary conditions, fire prevention, or personal health and safety.
-The College respects its students’ right to privacy; however, it reserves the right to enter any room when necessary.
 If a student refuses to cooperate with a staff member, in the interest of health/safety issues and/or pursuing an investigation, the staff member has the authorization to enter the student’s room without permission.

 Whenever a room is entered without the student’s prior knowledge, every effort will be made to alert the student that his/her room was entered, and the reason for room entry will be made clear.